MikeKovarik/rage-edit/API.md

 })

 // Equals to:
-// (Warning: this way is not recommended and showed for demonstration purposes only!
+// (Warning: this is not recommended way of using .set() and showed for demonstration purposes only!
 //  Please stick with one of the ways described above) await Registry.set('HKLM/SOFTWARE/Example', {
   $isOptions: true, // Explicitly mark object as options object.
 Check the '$isOptions' section for details.